-LELU™ received one of ARCHITECT’S 2016 R+D Architecture award.
+LELU™ was awarded one of five prestigious winner awards in the annual program juried by leading AEC industry design practitioners..
 The awards program “proudly celebrates the research, materials, and technologies that have advanced the AEC industry at every scale—from design strategies and building systems to revolutionary products, software, and fabrication methods.”

 Inside-Corner House was selected as an architectural tour destination in Houston by Stephen Fox, architectural historian, for the national organization Tours d’Art, headed by Karen Bergenthal of Milwaukee.

 Dawn Finley was honored by DesignIntelligence as one of 25 Most Admired Educators for 2016.
 Educators and administrators from the disciplines of architecture, industrial design, interior design, and landscape architecture are considered.

 The 2016 class of education role models was selected by DesignIntelligence staff with extensive input from thousands of design professionals, academic department heads, and students.

 The Texas Society of Architects Studio Awards recognize unbuilt projects demonstrating innovation and excellence in design.
 The program emphasizes real or theoretical projects that go beyond the boundaries of architecture to address current critical issues.
 Jurors: Karl Backus, Bohlin Cywinski Jackson; E.B.
 Min, Min | Day; Craig Scott IwamotoScott Architecture.

 This year’s submissions offered a variety of building typologies proposed for locations in Texas and abroad, predominately Asia.
 Four projects were selected from among the 72 entries.
 The awarded projects all demonstrate pure architecture that, in the jury’s opinion, could be “understood through the drawings alone, without the words.”